ebay managed payments

 Choosing or Changing Your Payout Schedule

 To ensure easy reconciliation, select a payout schedule that suits your needs.
-You can receive payouts daily, weekly, biweekly, or monthly.
+You can receive eBay payouts daily, weekly, biweekly, or monthly.
 You can allocate more earnings toward expenses like shipping labels and refunds by choosing a more extended payout schedule.

 eBay initiates monthly payouts on the first Tuesday of each calendar month, while it sends biweekly and weekly payouts to your bank on Tuesdays.
 Additionally, if you prefer daily payouts, eBay sends funds within 2 days after confirming the buyer’s payment.
-Also, note that banking holidays may cause delays in payouts.
+Also, note that banking holidays may cause delays in eBay payouts.

 Payouts on Demand